 We will put a 608ZZ flange bearing into the hole.

 Get a motor, the M5 nylock nuts from before, and the bag of long bolts (M5-50) and aluminum spacers from the orange bag.
 You will also need a coupler and bearing for this assembly, found in the green bag.
-Note that your coupler may be solid or jaw type, but they both work the same way (jaw type shown below).

 Carefully line up the screws into the four holes in the Y-axis gantry.
 Drop the motor, bolts, and standoffs into place.
 Take note of the position of the white motor connector in terms of its rotation and what side of the plate you are mounting it onto (the side with the wheels).